🔧 Panasonic Air Conditioner Specialists across Melbourne

 Panasonic AC Error Codes Guide

 Panasonic air conditioners use a comprehensive self-diagnostic system that logs fault codes when abnormal conditions are detected during operation.
-These codes appear on the indoor unit display or wall controller and are stored in the system memory for retrieval.
+These codes appear on the indoor unit display or wall controller and stay in system memory for a technician to retrieve.
 The table below covers the most commonly encountered Panasonic AC error codes across Melbourne residential systems.

 Error CodeFault DescriptionSystem TypeUrgency